Khaosssss/TripTrail/README.md

-# TripGo - Travel Agency Booking System
+# TravelTide - Travel Agency Booking System

-Welcome to the TripGo repository!
+Welcome to the TravelTide repository!
 This project is a Travel Agency Booking System designed to help customers easily explore and book exciting travel packages.
 It provides a user-friendly interface for customers to view available packages, book their trips, and receive basic invoices for their bookings.

 ## Project Overview

-TripGo offers an easy-to-use platform where customers can:
+TravelTide offers an easy-to-use platform where customers can:
 - Browse through available tour packages.
 - Book a tour package by providing necessary details.
 - Receive a basic invoice after booking, summarizing customer information and booking details.